RHAM231/My-Django-Website/README.md

 # Motivation

-I wanted to learn web development and opted for the Django framework.
+I wanted to learn web development and opted for the Django framework for backend development and Bootstrap for frontend development.

 # Goals